Need for Speed: Zero-Shot Depth Completion with Single-Step Diffusion: Experiments and Results

+In this section, we compare our late-fusion strategy against several early-fusion alternatives, and provide an ablation study on the sampling condition density during fine-tuning.
-In this section we challenge our architecture choice of late-fusion by showcasing early-fusion alternatives.
-We consider two different early-fusion approaches: \begin{itemize} \item Frozen VAE -- Encoding the depth condition by frozen VAE $\mathcal{E}$ and passing it to UNet through extra channels to the UNet (following RGM conditioning of Marigold~\cite{marigold}).
-During the training only UNet is refined with learning rate $3 \times 10^{-5}$. \item Conditional Encoder -- An early fusion equivalent of our conditional decoder.
-Depth condition is encoded by a duplicated branch of VAE $\mathcal{E}$.
-The training follows the same protocol as our Marigold-SSD fine-tuning only UNet and conditional encoder. \end{itemize}

-We evaluate the Frozen VAE in two variants: one conditioned on sparse depth and one on pre‑completed depth.
-Pre‑completion is performed using the same barycentric interpolation tested earlier under varying sparsity.
-Results in Tab.~\ref{tab:ablations-early-fusion} show that all early-fusion models perform on average worse than our late‑fusion approach.
+\textbf{Late vs Early fusion.} We consider two early-fusion approaches: i) \textit{Frozen VAE} and ii) \textit{Conditional Encoder}. \textit{Frozen VAE} encodes the depth condition using the frozen encoder $\mathcal{E}$ and passes it to the UNet through extra input channels, following the RGB conditioning of Marigold~\cite{marigold}.
+We evaluate this variant under two types of conditioning: sparse depth and pre-completed depth.
+Pre-completion is performed using the same barycentric interpolation tested earlier under varying sparsity.
+During fine-tuning, only the UNet is updated with a learning rate of $3 \times 10^{-5}$. \textit{Conditional Encoder} is an early-fusion counterpart to our conditional decoder, where the depth condition is encoded by a duplicated branch of the VAE encoder $\mathcal{E}$.
+The fine-tuning follows the same protocol in our late fusion strategy, updating the UNet and the conditional encoder, while the VAE decoder $\mathcal{D}$ stays frozen.
+Results in Tab.~\ref{tab:ablations-early-fusion} show that all early-fusion variants perform worse on average than our late-fusion approach.

+\textbf{Sampling Condition Density.} To study the effect of condition sampling density during fine-tuning and performance under out-of-distribution sparsity, we fine-tune 3 additional versions of our model using different sampling densities: (A) constant density $0.16\%$ ($\sim500$ points), (B) densities in $\left[0.16\%, 0.32\%\right]$ ($\left[\sim500, \sim1000\right]$ points), and (C) constant density $0.5\%$ ($\sim1500$ points).
+Point counts correspond to a resolution of $640\times480$.
+Results for ScanNet and DDAD are shown in Fig.~\ref{fig:training-sparsity-ablations}.
+Zero-shot performance degrades under narrower training sparsity regimes, supporting our default choice of fine-tuning over a broader range.
+Results for the remaining evaluation datasets are provided in the supplementary material.